Estimated reading time: 14 minutes

 The Asia Pacific is a vast region stretching from New Zealand to the far north of Russia.

-With such diversity in climate, language, culture and society, it’s tricky to select the best places to live in this part of the world.
+With such diversity in climate, language, culture and society, selecting the best places to live in this part of the world is tricky.

 Table of contents

 - The Philippines

 Kicking off with the famously sunny Australian shores, home to 1.3 million British expats and a staple on the backpacking trail.

 There are many reasons to consider Oz as your new home from home, not least that the Mercer Quality of Living ranking considers Sydney the 11th best city in the world, closely followed by Melbourne (17th) and Perth (21st).

 The environment is clean, and over 80 per cent of Aussie residents live within 50 kilometres of one of the beautiful coastlines.